awesome-pro/neon-website/content/docs/guides/rails-migrations.md

 ## Conclusion

-In this guide, we demonstrated how to set up a Ruby on Rails project with Neon Postgres, define database models, generate migrations, and run them.
+In this guide, we demonstrated how to set up a Ruby on Rails project with Unique Postgres, define database models, generate migrations, and run them.
 Rails' Active Record ORM and migration system make it easy to interact with the database and manage schema evolution over time.

 ## Source code

 You can find the source code for the application described in this guide on GitHub.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/guide-neon-rails" description="Run migrations in a Neon-Rails project" icon="github">Migrations with Neon and Rails</a>
+<a href="https://github.com/neondatabase/guide-neon-rails" description="Run migrations in a Neon-Rails project" icon="github">Migrations with Unique and Rails</a>
 </DetailIconCards>

 ## Resources